 2.6.21 - Condominiums

 Condominium ownership is a "system of separate ownership of individual units in a multiple unit building."
-Besides fee title to the unit itself, there may be an undivided interest in and to the common areas, based upon the total number of units, or a fractional interest based upon a proportionate division of the square footage of floor area or the price of a single unit proportionate to the total price.
+Besides fee title to the unit itself, there may be an undivided interest in and to the common areas, based upon the total number of units, or a fractional interest based upon a proportionate division of the square footage of floor area, or the price of a single unit proportionate to the total price.
 An additional requirement is a primary instrument of record covering the common areas, such that they can be referenced in the documents conveying title to the units themselves.

 2.6.22 - Improvements and Land Service Facilities